-Table (7) shows that F value for the Israeli system students score is (7.352) and α is (0.001) and it is less than the significance level (0.05 ≥ α) which means there are differences to the extent of Israeli system students’ acceptance of science curriculum according to grade variable.
+Table 7 shows that the F value for the Israeli system students score is 7.352 and α is 0.001, and it is less than the significance level (0.05 ≥ α), which means there are differences in Israeli system students’ acceptance of science curriculum according to grade variable.
 The differences were for grades 7-9.

-It also shows that F value for (students from the schools under the authority of the Palestinian government) is (40.080) and α is 0.000 and it is less than the significance level (0.05 ≥ α) which means there are differences to the extent of (students from the schools under the authority of the Palestinian government) acceptance of science curriculum according to grade variable.
+It also shows that the F value for students from the schools under the authority of the Palestinian government is 40.080 and α is 0.000 and less than the significance level (0.05 ≥ α), which means there are differences in the acceptance of science curriculum according to the grade variable among students from the schools under the authority of the Palestinian government.
 The differences were for the grades 3-6 and then the grades.

-Q5: Is there a statistically significant difference in attitudes toward science among students studying in the Israeli education system and students studying in the Palestinian authority education system in related to the "topic" (chemistry, physics and biology) in 10-12 grades?
+Q5: Is there a statistically significant difference in attitudes toward science among students studying in the Israeli education system and students studying in the Palestinian authority education system related to the subject (chemistry, physics and biology) in grades 10-12?

-The forth hypothesis was examined by calculating the arithmetical averages of the responses of the study sample to the extent of Israeli system/ schools under the Palestinian authority students’ acceptance of science curriculum according to the subjects of science.
+The fourth hypothesis was examined by calculating the arithmetical averages of the responses of the study sample reflecting the students’ acceptance of science curriculum in the Israeli system/ schools under the Palestinian authority according to the science subject.

-Table (8) AVG and SD results for the responses of the sample of the study to the extent of Israeli system/ schools under the Palestinian authority students’ acceptance of science curriculum according to subjects of science variable
+Table 8: AVG and SD results for the responses of the study reflecting the students’ acceptance of science curriculum in the Israeli system/schools under the Palestinian authority according to the science subject variable